This post was last updated on October 4th, 2022 at 03:18 pm.

 This shows the member how much they have given year to date.
 It is very important for your members to see what they have given on paper.
 Are they in line to meet the goal of their annual pledge?
 This will help them see reality.

 Quarterly statements are typically sent out at the beginning of the month following the end of the quarter.
 For example, the first quarter ends March 31st.
-After your March 31st contributions have been posted you should make the statements available at the beginning of April.
+After your March 31st donations have been posted you should make the statements available at the beginning of April.
 Also set calendar reminders for July and October.

 Good Luck!
 Although with Quarterly Statements you won’t need any.